kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/readme.md

 We will do the following:

-1) Data Integration (Kafka Connect): Integrate a stream of data from CSV file or continuous data stream (in real world you can connect directly to an existing Kafka stream from the Jupyter notebook)
+1) *Data Integration (Kafka Connect)*: Integrate a stream of data from CSV file or continuous data stream (in real world you can connect directly to an existing Kafka stream from the Jupyter notebook).
+As alternative, you can create new events manually in command line
-2) Data Preprocessing (KSQL): Preprocess the data, e.g. filter, anonymize, aggreate / concatenate
+2) *Data Preprocessing (KSQL)*: Preprocess the data, e.g. filter, anonymize, aggreate / concatenate
-3) ML-specific preprocessing (NumPy, Scikit-learn): Normalize, split train / test data
+3) *Machine Learning specific preprocessing (NumPy, Pandas, Scikit-learn): Normalize, split train / test data
-4) Train model (TensorFlow + Keras)
+4) *Model Training (TensorFlow + Keras)*
-5) Deploy model (KSQL + Tensorflow)
+5) *Model Deployment (KSQL + Tensorflow)*
-6) Monitor model inference (KSQL)
+6) *Monitoring of Model Behaviour (KSQL)* like accuracy and performance

 While all of this can be done in a Jupyter notebook for interactive analysis, we can then deploy the same pipeline to production at scale.
-For instance, you can re-use the KSQL preprocessing statements and run them in your production infrastructure to to model inference with KSQL and the TensorFlow model at scale.
+For instance, you can re-use the KSQL preprocessing statements and run them in your production infrastructure to do model inference with KSQL and the TensorFlow model at scale on new incoming event streams.

-Check out [this document](https://github.com/kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/blob/master/live-demo___python-jupyter-apache-kafka-ksql-tensorflow-keras.adoc) to start the backend and notebook.
-The main demo is running in the Jupyter notebook then and shows all above steps.
+Check out [this step-by-step guide](https://github.com/kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/blob/master/live-demo___python-jupyter-apache-kafka-ksql-tensorflow-keras.adoc) to start the backend and notebook.
+The main demo is running in the Jupyter notebook 'python-jupyter-apache-kafka-ksql-tensorflow-keras.ipynb' afterwards.

 ## Autoencoder for Credit Card Fraud Detection build with Keras and TensorFlow